-Use grease on the inner throttle cable
+Use grease on the end of the throttle cable

-Chain lubrication
+Chain Iubrication

 Lubricate the chain after wet terrain or when the chain looks dry.
 A high viscosity oil rather than low viscosity oil is better because it will stay a long time in chain providing lubrication.